OWASP/www-event-appsecil-2023/Location.md

 ## Location and Time

 The annual OWASP {{ site.title }} conference will be held this year in Pavilion 10 of the [The Tel Aviv Expo](https://expotelaviv.co.il/en/), in central Tel Aviv, Israel.
+We are excited to have a bigger and better location to improve the experience for all participants!

 <!--The [Training Day](Training) will take place on {{ site.trainingday }}.
 Registration will start at 9AM, and classes will continue until 17:30.
 The [Conference](Agenda) will take place on {{ site.confday }}.
 Doors will open at 9AM, sessions will be going until 18:00.  -->